Running a pet photography business can be a challenge, but with the right marketing strategy, it's a cinch.

 Joining groups for pet owners (e.g., on Facebook) is another convenient way to connect with potential clients.
-When you interact with people on these platforms, don’t be overly promotional.
+Don't be overly promotional when you interact with people on these platforms.
 Focus on having conversations and contributing valuable information to build trust and credibility with your audience.

 You can also enhance your online presence within the local community using sites such as Nextdoor or Meetup.
 Share your expertise on these sites, and you just might become known as your city’s go-to expert on pet photography.

 Take this opportunity to connect with other local businesses that serve pet owners and create synergistic relationships or offer complementary services.

 For example, you can co-promote a grooming and pet photography package with a local pet grooming service or write a guest post on how to prepare for a pet photography session for a pet supply store’s website.

 These collaborative efforts will help you develop win-win relationships and allow you to tap into your partners’ customer base (and vice versa).
 This approach enables you to reach a larger pool of high-quality prospects and promote your business.

 A well-designed marketing plan and consistent outreach strategy are the keys to reaching a larger audience, staying top-of-mind, and successfully promoting your pet photography business.